Things Every Voter Should Know

 NOTE: Recent changes to the Texas Election Code took effect December 2, 2021.

 PHOTO ID IS REQUIRED TO VOTE IN PERSON IN ALL TEXAS ELECTIONS

 Those voting in person either early or on election day will be required to present photo identification or an acceptable alternative identification allowed by law.
 Learn more here.

-- Choose the location that is most convenient to you — you no longer have to return to your home precinct to vote!
-Call 713-755-6965 OR Go to https://www.harrisvotes.com/waittimes to find the location nearest to you.
-Bonus?
+All Harris County polling places are now Voting Centers!
+Choose the location that is most convenient to you — you no longer have to return to your home precinct to vote!
+Go here or call 713-755-6965 to find the location nearest to you.
+Bonus!
 By using the link, you will also be able to see which locations have the shortest wait times.

 VOTING IS YOUR RIGHT